dbissell6/GREStudy/README.md

   vocabulary.csv - two columns of GRE words and definition.
 Defs are not used, made by NLTK

+  usa.xlsx - List of target GRE word and sentences containing that word found in books

   syn_gen.py -  contains code for inputting random GRE word and outputting a question, the answer and decoy answers.
 This is
   sent to kivy to generate GUI.